Another in our series of Listening Exercises here discussing the importance of transparency, ambience and resolution.

-The best copies really get the bottom right.
-They bring out the contribution of the bass player better, the bass being essential to the rhythm of the music.
-On these pressings, the bass is so tight and note-like, you can see right into the soundstage and practically watch Monte Budwig play.
+The best copies bring out the contribution of the bass player better, the bass being essential to the rhythm of the music.
+On some, the bass is so tight and note-like you can see right into the soundstage and practically watch Monte Budwig play.